nikbearbrown/mba-marketing/chapters/06-business-markets-and-purchasing-behavior.md

 **Preview of next chapter:** Chapter 7 is one of the heaviest additions: STP — segmentation, targeting, positioning.
 The assistant will be able to define real segments (not wishful ones), recommend a targeting strategy, and draft positioning statements.
 STP is where most marketing fails or succeeds.

 ---

 ## AI Wayback Machine

-**Frederick Webster** was developed the modern framework for B2B buying behavior — distinguishing the buying-center participants and their roles.
+**Frederick Webster** developed the modern framework for B2B buying behavior — distinguishing the buying-center participants and their roles.

 **Run this:**